Marigje Arriens

 Marigje Arriens or Marichgen Ariaens (c.
-1520 – 18 December 1591) was an alleged Dutch witch, long thought to be the last to be executed for sorcery in the Dutch Republic.
+1520 – 18 December 1591) was a Dutch alleged witch, long thought to be the last to be executed for sorcery in the Dutch Republic.

 Biography

 Marigje Arriens was born c.
 1520, in Poederoijen.

 Arriens was active in medicine.
-There are two theories of why Arriens got accused to be a witch.
+There are two theories of why Arriens was accused of being a witch.
 One theory is that she was accused by an unsatisfied patient.
 The second theory is that a young boy saw Arriens practice witchcraft.
-The tale goes that she touched the boys hair and that as a result his hair shrunk.
-She was judged guilty of sorcery and sentenced to be strangled after which her body was burned to ashes.
+The tale goes that she touched the boy's hair and that his hair shrank as a result.
+She was judged guilty of sorcery and sentenced to be strangled, after which her body was burned to ashes.